teragrid/dgrid/docs/architecture/adr-001-logging.md

 ### 1) An interface

-First, we will need an interface for all of our libraries (`tmlibs`, Tendermint, etc.).
+First, we will need an interface for all of our libraries (`teralibs`, teragrid, etc.).
 My personal preference is go-kit `Logger` interface (see Appendix A.), but that is too much a bigger change.
 Plus we will still need levels.

 ```go
 # log.go